PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-12 06:54:09
+Last updated: 2024-04-12 06:54:42
-Random Quote: Friendships are the foundation that we stand on. - Nina Locke
+Random Quote: Birds are lost, messages stolen or sold... there are things I might tell you of that eunuch that would chill your blood...  -  Grand Maester Pycelle